On Jackie Stories, Oliver Wolcott Library, Litchfield, Connecticut, 7-8 pm, 20 January 2022

 4 Dueling Banjos: Tennessee Williams vs Lillian Hellman

 I'm happy to organize a talk and discussion at whatever length you need wherever you'd like.
 I've appeared at bookstores, club lunches, libraries, museums, churches, retirement centers, and academic seminars.
 I've called in via Skype to visit book groups.
 Don't hesitate to send me a line here if you'd like to discuss a possible engagement.
 Click here to discuss an event with me.

-	The curator of Prints & Drawings at the Boston Athenaeum, Catharina Slautterback, invited me and two other writers to compose a piece inspired by her exhibition.
+In 2016 the curator of Prints & Drawings at the Boston Athenaeum, Catharina Slautterback, invited me and two other writers to compose a piece inspired by her exhibition.
 My piece is also part of a work in progress on John Singer Sargent & Isabella Gardner.
 The other writer/speakers are Newberry Award winner Jack Gantos, and NEA award winning poet Jill McDonough.
 I come on at minute 6:20.